1.) Sign the Petition

-Right now, three Christian men are on trial for their lives in Khartoum.
+Right now, three Christian men are sitting in a Sudan prison.
 One is a Nuba pastor, one is a Darfuri student, and one is a European Christian aid worker.

 We have seen the brutality of the Islamist regime in Khartoum in the trial of Miriam Ibrahim, who was under sentence of death in 2014 for allegedly “converting” to Christianity.
 She was only released after intense international pressure.

-It seems the only voices the government in Khartoum listens to are not of reason or of human rights and dignity, but those of political pressure.
+It seems the only voices the Islamists listen to are not of reason or of human rights and dignity, but those of political pressure.